stoftot/40k-Roster-Master/Documentation/Data layout/DataDescreption.md

 name: the name of the detachment abillity
 legend: fluff text
 description: what the detachment does, written in html format
-detachment: the name of the detachment, there can be multipel
+detachment: the name of the detachment, there can be multipel with the same name
 ![alt text](image-18.png)